On the Multiple Covering Densities of Triangles: Introduction

 \section{Introduction}

 Let $D$ be a connected subset of $\mathbb{R}^2$.
 A family of bounded sets $\mathcal{F}=\{S_1,S_2,\ldots\}$ is said to be a \emph{k-fold packing} of $D$ if $\bigcup S_i\subset D$ and each point of $D$ belongs to the interiors of at most $k$ sets of the family.
 In particular, when all $S_i$ are translates of a fixed measurable bounded set $S$ the corresponding family is called a \emph{k-fold translative packing} of $D$ with $S$.
-When the translative vectors form a lattice the corresponding family is called a \emph{k-fold lattice packing} of $D$ with $S$.
-Let $M(S,k,l)$ be the maximal number of the bounded sets in a $k$-fold translative packing of $lI^2$ with $S$.
+When the translation vectors form a lattice the corresponding family is called a \emph{k-fold lattice packing} of $D$ with $S$.
+Let $I=[0,1)$, and let $M(S,k,l)$ be the maximum number of the bounded sets in a $k$-fold translative packing of $lI^2$ with $S$.
 Then, we define